Assistant Professor, Learning Sciences

 Rogers, M., Barron, B., Martin, C., Levinson A., Matthews, J. (June, 2014).
 Stepping into production: Seeding creative project work in The Digital Youth Network: Cultivating Digital Media Citizenship in Urban Communities.
 MIT Press.

-Research InterestsLearning and behavior norms in online communities, social media production and consumption practices, digital history and historical consciousness, fandom, digital technologies and the creative process, author/reader/reviewer dynamics in online spaces.
+Research InterestsLearning and behavior norms in online communities, social media production and consumption practices, sources and credibility, historical consciousness, fandom, digital technologies and the creative process, inquiry in digital spaces.